 News

 First detected in the U.S. in Dallas in 2004, crape myrtle bark scale is a sucking insect that feeds on the sap of plants.
-It excretes a sugary solution known as “honeydew,” like what is ...
+It excretes a sugary solution known as “honeydew,” like what is excreted by ...

 WASHINGTON — Crape Myrtle trees are found all over the DMV.
 They boast beautiful blooms and are a staple of many landscapes.
 But little white critters, called bark scale, are threatening the trees.